Categorical Symmetry of the Standard Model from Gravitational Anomaly: Introduction and Summary

 In this work, specifically, we reinterpret the nonconservation of the invertible $\bf B - L$ symmetry current due to a gravitational background as the replacement of the Noether charge operators by their noninvertible analogs. \emph{Noninvertible categorical symmetry} \cite{Simons-Collaboration-Categorical} is a concept growing out of the recent development on the generalized global symmetry \cite{Gaiotto2014kfa1412.5148} (see reviews \cite{McGreevy2204.03045,Cordova2205.09545}).
+For the terminology on the measurement of any global symmetry, there is a \emph{charge operator} that measures, while there is also a \emph{charged object} that is being measured.
 Ref.~\cite{Gaiotto2014kfa1412.5148} emphasize anew that the symmetry charge operator $U$ is a topological defect.
 A topology-preserving deformation of $U$ around a relatively charged object $\CO$ would not affect the measurement of the symmetry charge.
 While an ordinary global symmetry with a group $G$ implies that the fusion rules of the symmetry charge operators (a.k.a. topological defects) is described by the corresponding group law, there are also symmetries with charge operators that obey fusion rules described by a fusion category that goes beyond an ordinary group.
 These symmetries are called \emph{noninvertible symmetries} (since some of the charge operators do not have inverse operators) or \emph{categorical symmetries} (since charge operators form a category).
 While fusion categories of topological defects in 2d conformal field theories (CFT) were appreciated long ago \cite{Verlinde:1988sn,Petkova:2000ip,Frohlich:2004ef, Frohlich:2006ch, Frohlich:2009gb}, Ref.~\cite{Bhardwaj:2017xup, Tachikawa2017gyf1712.09542, Chang:2018iay, ThorngrenWang1912.02817, KongLanWenZhangZheng2005.14178, KomargodskiOhmoriRoumpedakisSeifnashri2008.07567, ThorngrenWang2106.12577} advocate their noninvertible symmetry nature.
-Only recently, noninvertible symmetries have been explored more systematically in higher spacetime dimensions, see selective references \cite{ChoiCordovaHsinLamShao2111.01139, KaidiOhmoriZheng2111.01141, WangYou2111.10369GEQC, Choi2205.05086:2022jqy, Cordova2205.06243:2022ieu, Cordova2211.07639:2022fhg, CordovaKoren2212.13193:2022qtz} relevant for the 4d SM or BSM context, see selective mathematically grandiose encyclopedic references \cite{MonteroRudelius2104.07036, Bhardwaj2204.06564:2022yxj, Bhardwaj2208.05973:2022lsg, Freed2209.07471:2022qnc, Freed2212.00195:2022iao, Bhardwaj2212.06842:2022maz}, and references therein.
-Importantly Ref.~\cite{Choi2205.05086:2022jqy, Cordova2205.06243:2022ieu} shows that although the invertible $\U(1)$ symmetry can be broken by the dynamical $\U(1)'$ gauge theory via the $\U(1)-\U(1)'^2$ ABJ perturbative local anomaly (such as the axial $\U(1)=\U(1)_A$ symmetry of the vector gauged $\U(1)'=\U(1)_V$ quantum electrodynamics (QED)), a subgroup of the broken invertible $\U(1)$ can be revived as a noninvertible symmetry.
+Only recently, noninvertible symmetries have been explored more systematically in higher spacetime dimensions, see selective references \cite{ChoiCordovaHsinLamShao2111.01139, KaidiOhmoriZheng2111.01141, WangYou2111.10369GEQC, Choi2205.05086:2022jqy, Cordova2205.06243:2022ieu, Cordova2211.07639:2022fhg, CordovaKoren2212.13193:2022qtz} relevant for the 4d SM or BSM context, see selective mathematically grandiose encyclopedic references \cite{MonteroRudelius2104.07036, Bhardwaj2204.06564:2022yxj, Bhardwaj2208.05973:2022lsg, Bartsch2208.05993:2022mpm, Freed2209.07471:2022qnc, Bhardwaj2212.06159:2022kot, Bhardwaj2212.06842:2022maz, Bartsch2212.07393:2022ytj, Heckman2212.09743:2022xgu}, and references therein.
+Importantly Ref.~\cite{Choi2205.05086:2022jqy, Cordova2205.06243:2022ieu} shows that although the invertible $\U(1)$ symmetry can be broken by the dynamical $\U(1)'$ gauge theory via the $\U(1)$-$\U(1)'^2$ ABJ perturbative local anomaly \cite{Adler1969gkABJ, Bell1969tsABJ} (such as the axial $\U(1)=\U(1)_{\rm A}$ symmetry of the vector-gauged $\U(1)'=\U(1)_{\rm V}$ quantum electrodynamics (QED)), a subgroup of the broken invertible $\U(1)$ can be revived as a noninvertible symmetry.
 Namely, it is the subgroup of elements $\e^{\ii \alpha}\in \U(1)$ such that

 for some integers $p$ and $N$ (one can always assume that $\alpha\in [0,2\pi)$, so that $N>p\geq 0$, and that $p$ and $N$ are coprime).
 That is the rational $\mathbb{Q}/\mathbb{Z}$ part of the original $\mathbb{R}/\mathbb{Z}\cong \U(1)$ invertible symmetry is revived as a noninvertible symmetry, meaning that the modified symmetry charge operators beget noninvertible fusion rules.